SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 The value of an expression can be inserted into a string literal by placing the expression in parentheses after a backslash (\).
-This expression must not contain an unescaped double quote ("), an unescaped backslash (\), a carriage return, or a line feed.
+The interpolated expression must not contain an unescaped double quote ("), an unescaped backslash (\), a carriage return, or a line feed.